Linear Viscoelasticity of Semiflexible Polymers with Hydrodynamic Interactions: Conclusions

 \item Comparison with the experimental data shows that a semiflexible FENE-Fraenkel chain is also quantitatively able to reproduce the linear viscoelastic behavior of various semiflexible polymer systems.
 A bead-spring chain with $N_b = 24$ and $H_R=1 \times 10^{5}$ is accurately able to reproduce the dynamic moduli for the experimental data for the entire frequency range, particularly at higher frequencies where the SRT shows a deviation from the experimental data.

 \end{enumerate}

 This work provides a robust and computationally tractable framework for understanding the linear viscoelastic properties of semiflexible polymers.
 By bridging the gap between computationally expensive bead-rod models and bead-spring chains that lack inextensibility, the model provides a useful approach for future research.

-This study paves the way for a deeper understanding of semiflexible polymer solutions, particularly in more complex systems at finite concentrations.
-Future work will focus on extending this model to explore the viscoelastic properties of these more concentrated systems.
-This work can also be extended to further the understanding of the dynamic properties of semiflexible polymers in crosslinked networks.
+The present classification of semiflexible and rod-like regimes, based on the ratio $L/l_p$, is valid for isolated single chains in the infinite-dilution limit which is investigated here.
+In solutions or crosslinked systems at finite concentrations, additional characteristic length scales such as the mesh size $\xi$, entanglement length $l_e$, and crosslink length $l_c$ become increasingly important in determining the viscoelastic response.
+Future work will focus on extending this model to explore the viscoelastic properties of such concentrated and networked systems, where hydrodynamic screening, inter-chain correlations, and connectivity effects become significant.